Passive smoking

 • Third-hand smoke: smoke that has been absorbed into clothing or furniture

-How does passive smoke affect our lungs?
+How does passive smoke affect us?

 Passive smoke is classed as cancer-causing by the World Health Organization and there are no safe levels of exposure.
 Passive smoking can cause premature death, disease and disability in adults and children.

 There are over 4,000 chemicals generated during the burning and smoking of tobacco products.
 Of these, over 250 chemicals are known to be toxic or cancer-causing.
+These chemicals can also irritate the lungs and airways, leading to swelling (inflammation).

 Top tips for healthy lungs

-Quitting smoking improves the quality and length of your life.
+If you are a smoker, quitting smoking improves the quality and length of your life.
 Immediately after your last cigarette, your body will feel the benefits.

 Stop smoking and: